sharanvelu/dockr-documentation/introduction.md

 Developing a Laravel Site always remains simple with `Laravel Homestead` for Years.

 But Apple had another plans.
-When Apple Launched their MacBooks with `M1 chip (ARM based SOC)` an entirely different architecture in processor, Homestead is not supported for the Arm based M1 SOC.
+When Apple Launched their Macs with `M1 chip (ARM based SOC)` an entirely different architecture in processor, Homestead is not supported for the Arm based M1 SOC.
 This is due to different architecture`(ARM)` in M1 SOC where the Virtual Machine providers failed to update their software to support M1 chip.
 This Results in the support drop of Homestead.

 To overcome this problem, We’ve searched for various alternatives to replace it in place of homestead which should work in both `Intel(x86 architecture)` and `M1(ARM architecture)`.